Contents

 8.7 Right to object

-(1) You have the right to object at any time, on grounds relating to your particular situation, to the processing of your personal data based on legitimate interests, including profiling.
-In this case, we will no longer process your personal data unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms, or for the establishment, exercise or defence of legal claims.
+(1) The individual has the right to object, on grounds relating to their personal situation, at any time to the processing of personal data concerning them for the purposes of legitimate interests.
+In such a case, Cordia will no longer process the personal data unless it demonstrates compelling legitimate grounds for the processing which override the interests, rights, and freedoms of the individual, or for the establishment, exercise or defence of legal claims.

-(2) If the processing of personal data is for direct marketing purposes, you have the right to object at any time to the processing of personal data concerning you for such purposes, including profiling, insofar as it is related to direct marketing.
-When unsubscribing from advertising materials, you will receive a confirmation link to your specified email address, which you must click to confirm your request to unsubscribe.
-Confirmation is important to ensure that the person requesting the unsubscription is not a robot, is acting on their own behalf, is confirming the request from their own email account, and is using a real email address.
+(2) Where the processing of personal data serves direct marketing purposes you are entitled to object to the processing of personal data, including profiling, in so far as the latter relates to direct marketing.
+When you unsubscribe from receiving promotional materials, you will receive a confirmation link at the e-mail address you provided.
+You must use this link to confirm your request to delete your account.
+The confirmation ensures that the request is genuine, coming from you and your e-mail account, and not from an automated system.
 The confirmation link is valid for 48 hours.
-The unsubscription becomes valid upon confirmation.
-If you do not confirm your unsubscription within 48 hours, the link will expire and you will need to request a new link.
+The unsubscription becomes valid confirmation.
+If you do not confirm within 48 hours, the link expires, and a new request must be submitted.

-(3) If you object to the processing of your personal data for direct marketing purposes, your personal data will no longer be processed for this purpose.
+(3) If the individual objects to the processing of personal data with the aim of direct marketing, then the personal data can no longer be processed for this purpose.

-(4) In relation to the use of information society services and by way of derogation from Directive 2002/58/EC, you may exercise your right to object by means of automated devices based on technical specifications.
+(4) In connection with the use of services related to information society, the individual may resort to their right of objection, with deviation from Directive No 2002/58/EC, by means of automated devices based on technical requirements.

-(5) Where personal data are processed for scientific or historical research purposes or statistical purposes, you have the right to object to the processing of personal data concerning you on grounds relating to your particular situation, unless the processing is necessary for the performance of a task carried out for reasons of public interest.
+(5) Where personal data is processed for scientific or historical research purposes or statistical purposes, the individual, on grounds relating to their personal situation, has the right to object to the processing of personal data concerning them, unless the processing is necessary for the performance of a task carried out for reasons of public interest.

 8.8 Right to lodge a complaint with a supervisory authority

-You have the right to lodge a complaint with a supervisory authority, in particular in the Member State of your habitual residence, place of work or place of the alleged infringement, if you consider that the processing of personal data relating to you infringes the GDPR.
-In Hungary, the competent supervisory authority is the National Authority for Data Protection and Freedom of Information (http://naih.hu/; address: 1055 Budapest, Falk Miksa utca 9-11; 1363 Budapest, Pf.: 9.; telephone: +36-1-391-1400; fax: +36-1-391-1410; e-mail:ugyfelszolgalat@naih.hu ).
+The individual has the right to lodge a complaint with a supervisory authority, in particular in the Member State of their habitual residence, place of work, or place of the alleged infringement if they consider that the processing of personal data relating to them infringes the GDPR.
+In Hungary, the competent supervisory authority is the Hungarian Authority for Data Protection and Freedom of Information (http://naih.hu/; address: 1055 Budapest, Falk Miksa utca 9-11.; postal address:1363 Budapest, Pf.: 9; telephone: +36-1-391-1400; fax: +36-1-391-1410; email: ugyfelszolgalat@naih.hu).

 8.10 Right to effective judicial remedy against the controller or processor